 Climate services can be a critical means of resiliency-building for smallholder farmers; however, due to gender-related factors, women and men can face differing challenges and opportunities to access climate-related information, use it to improve management, and benefit from improved management decisions.
 To ensure equal distribution of benefits and promote gender equality, it is critical that food security and climate-resiliency initiatives take into account gender considerations, from the earliest planning stages.
 Yet concrete guidance on how to integrate gender equality in climate services may be lacking.

 Purpose of the webinar

-The webinar will address this knowledge gap and provide important capacity building to CCAFS scientists and others by presenting guidance materials recently developed on gender-responsive climate services.
+The webinar addressed this knowledge gap and provided important capacity building to CCAFS scientists and others by presenting guidance materials recently developed on gender-responsive climate services.
 These include recommendations for gender-sensitive communication channels, impact pathways for achieving gender equality objectives, and guidelines for gender inclusive monitoring and evaluation.
-The webinar will also share lessons learned from past and ongoing CCAFS climate services projects and include time for a facilitated discussion with online participants.
+The webinar also shared lessons learned from past and ongoing CCAFS climate services projects and included time for a facilitated discussion with online participants.

 - Present key points and recommendations from CCAFS guidance materials on gender-responsive climate services.

 - Share lessons learned on gender integration in climate services projects from two CCAFS projects.